Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 Teacher – Feedback From Students (you can compare to other teachers if you have the data), Student Test Scores, etc.

-The keywords we found earlier will help you get found in searches, the “mini pitch” will turn those eyeballs into clicks and opportunities.
+The keywords we found earlier will help you appear in searches, and the “mini pitch” will turn those eyeballs into clicks and opportunities.

-Examples Of LinkedIn Headlines That Combined Keywords + Value
+Examples Of LinkedIn Headlines That Combine Keywords & Value

-To wrap up this section, I want to show you all what a great job seeker headline looks like when you combine both of the principles above.
+To wrap this section up, I want to show you some headline examples of what a great job seeker headline looks like when you combine both of the principles above.

 Keywords: Data Science, Data Scientist, Healthcare, Big Data, Readmission, Patients